The USC Rossier Global Network of Students and Graduates

 A: You are able to move after you start the program; however, you will need to speak to your Academic Advisor and Student Support Advisor about your specific case.
 We ask that you do not move during the Guided Practice component of the program.

-A: No, we have a placement team dedicated to international students who will assist you in finding a school or location for either the MAT or TESOL program.
+A: No, we have a placement team dedicated to international students who will assist you in finding a school or location for either the MAT online or MAT–TESOL online program.

 EdD students should expect to travel to the U.S. to complete their immersion requirement in terms 1 and 5.
 USC Academic Advising assists students as needed to secure a visa through the Office of International Services for the days of the immersion.
 We recommend that international students submit their applications as early as possible so they can have ample time to secure their visas.